aws/aws-sdk-js/doc-src/guide/node-configuring.md

 2. `region` &mdash; to set the region for requests
 3. `sslEnabled` &mdash; whether SSL is enabled or not
 4. `maxRetries` &mdash; to control the number of retries for a request
+5. `logger` &mdash; a logger object to write debug information to.
+Set to `process.stdout` to get logging information about service requests.

 More configuration settings can be found in the
 [API reference documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/frames.html).